Startup wins new hardware award at Velocity Fund Finals

-Palette, a company that created a freeform hardware interface that can be built like Lego to control your favourite software, won the first-ever award for best hardware-based startup at the Velocity Fund Finals, and was one of several big winners at the event that took place at the University of Waterloo today.
+Palette, a company that created a freeform hardware interface that can be built like Lego to control your favourite software, won the first-ever award for best hardware-based startup at the Velocity Fund Finals, and was one of several big winners at the event.

 Hardware is a new category in the competition, and the win also secures the company a place in the upcoming Velocity Foundry.
 The founders of BufferBox, Mike McCauley, Aditya Bali and Jay Shah, who continue to be active with Velocity startups as volunteers and donors, inspired the new award.